 I look forward to my morning cup of java and my afternoon cappuccino.
 Living in Ashland, Oregon, I am fortunate to have high-quality coffee and espresso available—fair trade, organic, locally roasted, and freshly ground.
 Delicious coffee is such an integral part of our daily lives that a beautiful and very old Pavoni Italian cappuccino/espresso machine occupies a prominent place in our kitchen at home.

-Many people think that coffee simply provides a caffeine boost, but in truth coffee beans contain hundreds of complex natural chemicals, including dozens of unique phytocompounds that have potent health-promoting benefits, including redox-antioxidant and insulin-trophic effects.
+Many people think that it simply provides a caffeine boost, but in truth coffee beans contain hundreds of complex natural chemicals, including dozens of unique phytocompounds that have potent health-promoting benefits, including redox-antioxidant and insulin-trophic effects.
 Coffee is a natural, traditional herbal beverage—and nothing like the plethora of caffeine-spiked artificial energy drinks and soft drinks that lure people with their claims of quick energy.
 Those kinds of drinks are terrible for your health, and I strongly advise staying away from them.
 Pure refined caffeine is a toxin, whereas the caffeine in coffee is natural and tempered by the many beneficial complimentary compounds found in coffee beans.
-Even with coffee, I recommend drinking only high-quality, organic coffee in moderation—which means one to three 8-ounce cups (not mugs) per day.
+I recommend drinking only high-quality, organic coffee in moderation—which means one to three 8-ounce cups (not mugs) per day.

 Coffee provides more than just a morning lift; it is also the number one source of antioxidants in the U.S. diet, according to a study by researchers at the University of Scranton (Pa.).
 Their study was described at the 230th national meeting of the American Chemical Society (2005), the world’s largest scientific society.

 The health benefits of coffee keep pouring in.
 For example, a recent study links higher coffee consumption to a reduced risk of breast cancer in women.
-Among other research, recent studies also show that regular coffee drinkers are less likely to acquire high blood pressure and are less likely to develop liver cancer; coffee has also been shown to reduce the development of type-2 diabetes.
-Other coffee studies suggest that coffee contributes to better short-term memory and may increase sex drive in women.
+Among other research, recent studies also show that regular coffee drinkers are less likely to acquire high blood pressure and are less likely to develop liver cancer; it has also been shown to reduce the development of type-2 diabetes.
+Other studies suggest that coffee contributes to better short-term memory and may increase sex drive in women.
 In general, research shows that coffee drinkers appear to have a slight edge over non-coffee drinkers in terms of longevity.

 However, for some constitutional types (those prone to anxiety or who have adrenal fatigue) and for those who are caffeine sensitive, even the smallest amount can cause adverse effects.
 Some women also have problems metabolizing caffeine, which contributes to PMS irritability and fibrocystic liver disease.
 This is generally the result of liver stagnation, which interferes with the breakdown of caffeine and thus hinders the normal metabolism of estrogen.